 UNIT 1 – INTRODUCTION TO INTERMEDIATE SLING

 This unit examines what constitutes an intermediate move and how to decide whether students are ready to progress onto the intermediate syllabus.
 We will cover a series of markers which will help you assess your students and techniques to introduce more challenging moves.

 UNIT 2 – INTERMEDIATE SLING MOVES

 Unit 2 starts with a progression of the core concepts.
 We will look at different techniques to introduce lifting into your classes and how you can encourage your students to execute moves more efficiently and move cleanly between positions.
-Muscular balance and bi-lateral training is covered before we go onto introduce over 40 of the core intermediate syllabus moves, looking at each move in detail, from the teaching and safety points to progressions and regressions, also touching upon common problems.
+Muscular balance and bi-lateral training is covered before we go onto introduce the core intermediate syllabus moves, looking at each move in detail, from the teaching and safety points to progressions and regressions, also touching upon common problems.

 UNIT 3 – INTRODUCTION TO DYNAMIC MOVEMENT

 To begin this unit, we will recap the core concepts of creating momentum on a sling; spinning and rolling.
 This will be progressed onto somersaulting further rolling movements and introducing the technique for basic drops.